patdie421/A2-portdoubler-romemulator/README.md

 - ROM emulation card (https://mirrors.apple2.org.za/ftp.apple.asimov.net/documentation/hardware/schematics/rom_emulator_card_050-0009-01_schematic.pdf).
 This first version is designed to use Adrian Black Deadtest ROM (https://github.com/misterblack1/appleII_deadtest)
   - did'nt allow to control by softwitch
   - DMA IN/OUT are not supported
+A version currently under development will provide all the functionalities of a ROM card
 # Slot doubler
 This card is designed to allow the installation of two cards in a single slot.
 Although it can be installed in any slot, it is most effectively used as a splitter in slot 7.
 Since the two connectors are wired in parallel, not all card combinations are possible.
 ## kinds of Apple II cards